 Try nipple pasties on your shoulders to stop a loose bra strap from slipping They are flesh coloured with a thin gel to give comfort and grip.
 They are cheap, reusable and self-adhesive.
-I just thought of this!
-It works as far as walking around the house though I have yet to test this going out.
-I hope this helps.

 Use a Band-Aid to hold your slipping bra strap in place.
 Simply place the

 Have you seen the mini-infomercials for the round plastic bra strap holders to allow you to convert your bra for inward-facing t-shirt straps - so that your bra doesn't show?
 I hate that.

 To keep bra straps hidden, I have recommended the double stick tape (sometimes called "fashion tape" or such) between the dress and bra strap.
 A better idea, that is more re-useable, would be to sew in the oval spring clip type hair clips (child sizes) with a loose tack (so it moves a bit).

 Hook a paper clip onto the back of your bra straps to hold them together.
 That way, the straps will not go down your arms.